This is the existing facilities at Winthorpe. For the proposed service area on the A1, see Fernwood.

 The Winthorpe service area was planned in 1988 by Strait Properties Ltd, as a petrol station and diner.

-In April 2020, current owners MFG submitted plans to extend the shop to introduce a new 'hot food offer' as well and redesigning the HGV fuelling area.
-It is likely these plans will now be put on hold until the outcome of the A46 Newark bypass improvements are decided.
+In April 2020, MFG submitted plans to extend the shop to introduce a new 'hot food offer' as well and redesigning the HGV fuelling area.
+It was thought these plans would be put on hold until the outcome of the A46 Newark bypass improvements was decided however in April 2021, the filling station closed for refurbishment with the site expected to reopen in June 2021 with the addition of a Greggs store.
+The site partially reopened on 5 May 2021 with the retail facilities temporarily being provided in a portable building until the redevelopment works are complete.

 In late 2020, Mint Leaf permanently closed in anticipation of the possibility of demolition to make way for the new A46 bypass slip roads (see below).